carpentries-lab/metagenomics-analysis/_episodes/02-assessing-read-quality.md

 ~~~
 {: .output}

-We can now see that there is a range of quality scores, but that the end of the sequence is
+We can now see that there is a range of quality scores but that the end of the sequence is
 very poor (`#` = a quality score of 2).

 > ## Exercise 1: Looking at specific reads
 >
-> How would you show in the terminal the ID and quality of the last read in `JP4D_R1.fastq `?
+> In the terminal, how would you show the ID and quality of the last read `JP4D_R1.fastq`?
 > a) `tail JP4D_R1.fastq`
 > b) `head -n 4 JP4D_R1.fastq`
 > c) `more JP4D_R1.fastq`